Films That Move

 Unleash hope, inspire change with our free environmental film series

-Join us to experience an exciting collaboration between the Redford Center, a leading US nonprofit dedicated to environmental impact filmmaking, and Imagine5, an international impact media foundation.
-Through this partnership, we are proud to present an enhanced Redford Center film offering, Films That Move – a free screening series that is packed with inspiring content to move you and your community into action.
+Join us to experience a free, virtual community screening series brought to you by The Redford Center, a leading US nonprofit dedicated to environmental impact filmmaking, and our larger filmmaker network.
+We are proud to present an enhanced Redford Center film offering, Films That Move – a free screening series that is packed with inspiring content to move you and your community into action.

-Subscribers to The Redford Center’s newsletter can enjoy two virtual film screenings per month, each available for a week, featuring solutions-based environmental stories from grassroots activists, frontline communities, and talented filmmakers worldwide.
-Subscribers will also receive timely calls to action and exclusive invitations to in-person film screenings in the Bay Area, providing opportunities to network, connect with the community, and engage with filmmakers.
+Subscribers to The Redford Center’s newsletter can enjoy one to two virtual film screenings per month, available for a week, featuring solutions-based environmental stories from grassroots activists, frontline communities, and talented filmmakers worldwide.
+Subscribers will also receive timely calls to action and exclusive invitations to in-person film screenings in the Bay Area and across the country, providing opportunities to network, connect with the community, and engage with filmmakers.

 -